- Academic Essentials

 During the academic review process at the end of each semester, the Office of Student Affairs monitors the academic performance of all students and makes available a support system for those in need of assistance.

-Students whose GPAs fall below the minimum requirements are subject to probation or dismissal.
+Students whose cumulative GPAs fall below the minimum requirements are subject to probation or dismissal.

 For dual degree students, the Business School GPA is determined by the grades received while in residence at the Business School; and includes all courses taken in those semesters, even those offered by the student's other school.
 Grades for Business School courses taken while in residence at their other school are not included in their cumulative GPA for the Business School.

-Minimum GPA requirements by term and for graduation are as follows:
+Minimum cumulative GPA requirements by term and for graduation are as follows: